ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ## Adding clusters to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-adding}

+Adding clusters to instances with VMware vSphere® 6.5 is not supported.
+{: note}

 ### Before you add clusters
 {: #vc_hybrid_addingviewingclusters-before-add}

-* Adding clusters to instances with VMware vSphere® 6.5 is not supported.
 * {{site.data.content.para-vcenteraddclusters}}
-* The number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and VMs determines the maximum number of clusters that you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
-For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
+For more information, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.

 ### System settings
 {: #vc_hybrid_addingviewingclusters-adding-sys-settings}